 Research carefully and check with your health professional before you travel.

-If you are already in Thailand, you can schedule an appointment with Bangkok Hospital to get any vaccinations you need.
+If you are already in Thailand, you can check out these private hospitals to get any vaccinations you need.

 So, how do you decide what is best for you?